 NFT has become one of hot commodity lately.
 From funny pop-tart cat memes that sell for $590,000 to nearly $3 million for purchasing screenshots of the first tweet of 2006.
-Also, in Indonesia, we can't be separated from the news that Ghozali earned approximately 1.5 billion for his selfies at OpenSea, the largest NFT marketplace
+In Indonesia, for example, Ghozali made waves by earning around 1.5 billion rupiah from selling his selfies as NFTs on OpenSea, the largest NFT marketplace.

-However, this fast-growing crypto art trend is turning out to be more than just selling images and videos at exorbitant prices; this trend is also the gateway to bringing exclusive ownership to the digital world because owning NFT art gives the owner exclusive privileges and status.
-And it is this type of rewards that today's modern customers want.
+However, this fast-growing crypto art trend is turning out to be more than just selling images and videos at exorbitant prices; this trend is also the gateway to bringing exclusive ownership to the digital world.
+When you own an NFT, you gain unique privileges and status; something that appeals to today’s modern consumers.

 What is NFT?

-NFT, or Non-fungible tokens, managed to hype up in 2021.
-In straightforward terms, NFT acts as a certificate by utilizing blockchain technology.
-Non-fungible means that the NFT is a unique digital part and cannot be replaced by something else.
+NFTs, or Non-Fungible Tokens, gained massive popularity in 2021.
+In simple terms, an NFT is like a digital certificate of ownership, powered by blockchain technology.
+The term "non-fungible" means that each NFT is one-of-a-kind and cannot be replaced or replicated by anything else.

 Why are People Hyping NFT?

-The NFT market has grown from "nothing" to a multi-billion dollar industry, with even the largest NFT marketplace raking in around $20 billion.
+The NFT market has exploded from being virtually unknown to a multi-billion-dollar industry, with the largest NFT marketplace generating around $20 billion in sales.

-The hype around NFT increases when technology is used to sell digital art.
-The public began to pay attention to this phenomenon when Beeple – aka Mike Winkelmann's digital artwork – "EVERYDAY: THE FIRST 5000 DAYS" sold for no less than $69,346,250.
-And Jack Dorsey, CEO of Twitter and Square, sold his first tweet, "just setting up my twttr," as NFT for over $2.9 million.
+NFTs gained mainstream attention when digital artist Beeple (Mike Winkelmann) sold his artwork "EVERYDAYS: THE FIRST 5000 DAYS" for a staggering 69 million and Jack Dorsey, CEO of Twitter and Square, sold his first tweet, "just setting up my twttr," as NFT for over $2.9 million.

 Benefits of NFT as a Loyalty Rewards